box/box-python-sdk/docs/folders.md

 - direction `Optional[GetFolderByIdDirection]`
   - The direction to sort results in.
 This can be either in alphabetical ascending (`ASC`) or descending (`DESC`) order.
 - offset `Optional[int]`
   - The offset of the item at which to begin the response.
-Queries with offset parameter value exceeding 10000 will be rejected with a 400 response.
+Offset-based pagination is not guaranteed to work reliably for high offset values and may fail for large datasets.
+In those cases, reduce the number of items in the folder (for example, by restructuring the folder into smaller subfolders) before retrying the request.
 - limit `Optional[int]`
   - The maximum number of items to return per page.
 - if_none_match `Optional[str]`